 - Pressing into the floor, extend your knees until your legs are straight.
 That’s one rep!

-- If you’re a beginner, do a couple of sets of 8 to 10 reps each and if you’re an intermediate, do more than that.
+- If you’re a beginner, do a couple of sets of 8 to 10 reps each; if you’re an intermediate, do more.

 - Sit on the edge of a bench or tool with your feet slightly off the floor.